JoaoGouveia24/Labs/TryHackMe/RootMe.md

-with that we found our user.txt

-with the cat command we can see what it is inside
+wWith that we found our user.txt, with the cat command we can see what it is inside